Summary minutes saved here.

 A group of OSA members and their partners had been looking forward very much to this…and of course the weather would have been perfect.
 The hotel in Hathersage has been very helpful with our cancellations, but we intend to reignite this group and rebook the hotel in 2021 when the walking and the beer will all taste so good.

 Please e-mail Ian Blackmore and Peter Winter if you wish to be kept in touch as matters develop.
 Meantime to wet the appetite – a picture of Marn Tor.

 Following the success of the guided walk Down Memory Lane last autumn, we were planning to repeat it, and to add a walk centred on the school’s Origins in Bolt Court.
-These are now postponed.
+These were postponed, but might now be possible.

 Please email Stephen Collins (firstname.lastname@example.org) if you want to be advised when the walks will now take place.

 Harold Perry We are sad to report that Harold Perry died 18 May, and that his funeral was held 28 May.
 Details of remote viewing arrangements, and how to donate to the chosen charity here, and here is a eulogy.

 Rev Canon John Sheen We are sad to report that John Sheen (class of ’44) died 14 April of complications from Coronovirus.
 The family are hoping to arrange a celebration of his life in October.

 Stanley Ward.
 We are sad to report that Stanley Ward (class of ’44) died 15 April of lung cancer.
 The family hope all members of class of ’44 are keeping safe and well, and that some old boys can come to a memorial and celebration later in the year.